ethanblomquist/AD-DNS/README.md

 <h2>DHCP</h2>
 <h4>Dynamic Host Configuration Protocol (DHCP): A network protocol that automatically assigns IP addresses and other configuration information to devices connected to a network.</h4>
 <p>
-Next we can filter for DHCP Traffic. -> Enter the command ipconfig/renew -> There should be traffic of Client-1 requesting a refresh of it's IP address
+Next we can filter for DHCP traffic. -> Enter the command ipconfig/renew -> There should be traffic of Client-1 requesting a refresh of it's IP address
 </p>
 <p>
 <img src=https://i.imgur.com/XYykpLI.png/>